KnudsenMorten/SecurityInsight/README.md

 The model can also be influenced by **contextual risk factors** such as:

+- Internet Exposure
+- Contains Verified Secret
+- Critical Resource
-- internet exposure
+- Lateral Movement
-- known exploits
+- Sensitive Data
-- legacy systems
+- LegacyEndOfSupport
+- ExploitSignals -> Vulnerability Exploitkit exist ?
+Yes, choose before others
 - +more can be added along the way !

 These factors will each increase the probability score with +1 - and therefore indirectly increasing the overall risk score.